 Of course, there are pros and cons to all types of home loans.
 But if you’d like to combine the joys of homeownership with a monthly housing payment that stays the same, consider using a long-term fixed-rate mortgage.

-According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage is 3.69% as of February 14, 2022.
-That’s higher than the same time last year, though still relatively low compared to a couple of years ago.
-At the same time last year, rates were at 2.73% over the same week.
+According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage is 6.76% as of the first week of March 2025.
+That’s a little lower than the same time last year, though still relatively high compared to a couple of years ago.
+At the same time last year, rates were at 6.94% over the same week.

-Low rates make home buying more affordable for buyers, even with home prices being as high as they are in Seattle.
-As of February 2022, the median home price for a home in Seattle is $900,084.
+Lower rates make home buying more affordable for buyers, even with home prices being as high as they are in Seattle.
+As of March 2025, the median home price for a home in Seattle is $842,068.
 What’s more, prices are expected to increase over the foreseeable future.
-That said, now might be the best time to buy a home in Seattle, while the rates are still somewhat low.
+That said, now might be the best time to buy a home in Seattle, as rates are expected to steadily decline throughout the year.

+If you’re looking to buy a home in Seattle, WA, we can help.
 Sammamish Mortgage is a family-owned and operated Mortgage Company who has been proudly serving the Pacific Northwest since 1992.
 We currently lend in all of Washington, Oregon, Idaho, and Colorado.
 With their wide offerings in mortgage programs and flexible qualification criteria.
-Get in touch with Sammamish Mortgage today!
+Get in touch with Sammamish Mortgage today or visit our website to get an instant rate quote!

 Whether you’re buying a home or ready to refinance, our professionals can help.